Last Updated on January 20, 2022

 - Directions are poor and the illustrations are in low standard grayscale.

 - The plastic arrow retainer breaks easily (but an extra is provided).

 - It’s heavy.

-Bottom Line: If you’re a beginner looking for the best crossbow you can start with, then go for this one.
+Bottom Line: If you’re a beginner looking for a fantastic crossbow to start with, then go for this one.
 But don’t forget to do a little more research to avoid misusing it.

 - It’s light and quiet.